 Now, even if this does deal with the international settings of your device it really doesn’t matter wherever place or country you might be.
 This is just the type of international calendar that you want to use.
 There are three: Gregorian, Japanese, and Buddhist.
 Gregorian is what we’re aiming for.
 It’s the Western calendar and what we use, generically.

 Just access the Settings.
 Tap on General.
 Choose International.
 Tap on Calendar.
 Finally, select Gregorian.
 If, however, the calendar still doesn’t set correctly, then soft reset it for the third time.
-We technically done everything we could already, so your calendar should be functioning as it should already.Post Tags:ipad wrong date, ipad calendar date wrong, ipad calendar wrong year, date on ipad is wrong, month weong on ipad calendar, year wrong on photos on ipad, fixing year on ipad
+We technically done everything we could already, so your calendar should be functioning as it should already.Post Tags:ipad wrong date, ipad calendar date wrong, ipad calendar wrong year, date on ipad is wrong, month weong on ipad calendar, calendar date is wrong on my apple mac, year wrong on photos on ipad